CDC changes school guidance, allowing desks to be closer - WTMJ

 AP Medical Writer

-NEW YORK (AP) — The Centers for Disease Control and Prevention relaxed its social distancing guidelines for schools Friday, saying students can now sit 3 feet apart in classrooms.

-The revised COVID-19 recommendations represent a turn away from the 6-foot standard that has forced some schools to remove desks, stagger scheduling and take other steps to keep children away from one another.
+The revised recommendations represent a turn away from the 6-foot standard that has sharply limited how many students some schools can accommodate.
+Some places have had to remove desks, stagger schedules and take other steps to keep children apart.

 Three feet “gives school districts greater flexibility to have more students in for a prolonged period of time,” said Kevin Quinn, director of maintenance and facilities at Mundelein High School in suburban Chicago.